OWASP/OdTM/docs/ODTMACCTP.md

 Saved Dragon's JSON file should be used as a source for our OdTMServer application [(see details here)](../applications/OdTMServer/).
 JSON file with a threat model, built by the OdTMServer tool, can be reopen in Threat Dragon for further analysis.

-There is a [guide of the ACCTP usage](../guide/README.md) and [instruction](../guide/instruction.md) how to create cloud-specific threat models.